NASA-PDS/naif-pds4-bundler/docs/source/43_using_npb.rst

 ``-f FAUCET, --faucet FAUCET``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Pipelines in real world can have different faucets in such a way that you might not have to wait until the end of the pipeline to get water.
-Similarly you can chose where to stop the pipeline execution before its complete execution.
+You can chose where to stop the pipeline execution before its complete execution.
 The options are:

    * ``clear``: stop after clearing the previous run see the ``-c --clear`` argument subsection for more information.